 - Counsels U.S. companies on market opportunities and ways to do business in Lebanon.

-- Assists Lebanese companies in identifying manufactirers of U.S. products and services.
+- Assists Lebanese companies in identifying manufacturers of U.S. products and services.

 - Assists U.S. companies in identifying Lebanese agents and representatives.

-- Recruits Lebanese delegations to atten trade shows in the U.S.
+- Recruits Lebanese delegations to attend trade shows in the U.S.

 - Organizes trade fairs and seminars in Lebanon to promote U.S. products and services.

 - Advocates on behalf of U.S. companies bidding for projects in Lebanon.